syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Enterprise-Installer/Essential-Studio-Enterprise-Installer.md

     ![](Step-by-Step-Installation_images/Step-by-Step-Installation_img6.png)

-    > Note: You can also browse and choose a location by clicking Browse.
+    N> You can also browse and choose a location by clicking Browse.
 When you have already installed any other version‘s setup, you cannot change the install path.

 6. To install in the displayed default location, click Next.